escaduto/Oil-and-Gas-Infrastructure-Detection/README.md

 ## (1) Interactive mapping

 The initial part of this project is the exploratory visualization tool.
-It primarily relies of the Google Earth Engine API and ipywiget to customize user-based queries to visualize a subset of imagery and data layers at a monthly scale from Jan 2020 to June 2021 within the Permian Basin.
+The tool, based on the ipywidget package, calls on the Google Earth Engine Python API to customize user-based queries that informs the visualization of O&G related imagery and data layers from Jan 2020 to June 2021 within the Permian Basin on a monthly interval.

-The green points indicate VIIRS (375m) active fire hotspots, representing the detection of gas flares during the time period.
-The red point are the centroid of unique individual clusters, indicative of active flaring sites.
+The point location in green indicate VIIRS (375m) active fire hotspots, representing the detection of gas flares during the time period.
+The red point are the centroid of unique individual clusters, indicative of active flaring sites (Figure 1).

 The clusters were defined using the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm with minimum sample size of 5.
 The yellow points are the outliers that did not fit into a unique cluster class.